-Course Summary and Next Steps
+Course Summary - TAKE ANOTHER COURSE & Next Steps

 Well done on getting to this point in the course where we can sum up what you have covered!